 - Strategic investments: Capital investments all feed into a larger, more comprehensive strategic framework that takes advantage of data and ensures maximum return on investment.

 - Fiscal responsibility: Existing infrastructure such as roads, bridges and sidewalks – as well as existing parks and libraries facilities – are well-tended.
 Maintenance is prioritized.

 One of the most significant changes to the process is the creation of a two-year cycle with the first year dedicated to City department-submitted projects and the second for community-submitted projects, eliminating the competition for funding between City and community projects that existed in the previous process.

-Year 1: City Department Projects
+Odd-Numbered Years: City Department Projects

-In the spring of the odd calendar years, a working group composed of representatives from City departments and the CIB Committee begin to review project proposals and 5-year plans submitted by City departments.
+In the spring of the odd-numbered years, a working group composed of representatives from City departments and the CIB Committee begin to review project proposals and 5-year plans submitted by City departments.
 As part their review, the working group shares the list of potential projects with the community for input.
 When project review is completed, the working group forwards their project and plan recommendations to the CIB Committee.
 The Committee reviews, discusses, and holds a public meeting on the recommended plans.

-Year 2: Community-created Projects
+Even-Numbered Years: Community-created Projects